bytebunker-org/neode/README.md

 # Neode

-Neode is a Neo4j OGM for Node JS designed to take care of the CRUD boilerplate involved with setting up a neo4j project with Node.
+Neode is a Neo4j OGM for Node.js designed to take care of the CRUD boilerplate involved with setting up a neo4j project with Node.
 Just install, set up your models and go.

+> [!IMPORTANT]
+> This fork rewrites neode to Typescript, clean up and introduce some small new features currently.
+>
+> While it is usable and most previous tests are passing, it is still a work in progress and the documentation
+> will be updated soon to reflect the changes.
+Expect a couple of **breaking changes**, most importantly that a lot of functions
+> which were previously similar to getters, are now actually getters (so the function brackets have to be removed).
+> But this shouldn't be a big issue, Typescript issues should highlight almost all migration issues.

 - [Getting Started](#getting-started)
 - [Reading from the Graph](#reading)